fperezgamonal/faldoi-ipol/README.md

 4. Computes a dense flow from the initial sparse flow (local step).
 5. Computes global minimization taking as input the flow of the previous step (global step).

+### From algorithms to actual code
+The first time you download the code, you will see that the _'src'_ folder contains several source files.
+Trying to understand what each of those files does at once will be too time-consuming and hard.
+For those reasons, we **strongly** encourage you to read one of the articles linked at the top of this file.
+More concretely, if you want a thourough explanation of the theoretical background of the algorithm, read the [original Springer paper][1]; if you want a summarised version containing more implementations details, read the IPOL article instead.

+Nevertheless, in both articles, the FALDOI algorithm is broken down into 4 different algorithms which are implemented in code inside the _'src'_ folder.
+Note that we will refer to the algorithms with the same notation use in the articles mentioned above.
+The algorithms are the next ones:
+- _Algorithm 1 (**faldoi (end-to-end)**)_: specifies the steps followed by the FALDOI algorithm with the following functions.
+The steps detail in this pseudo-code are implemented in two main files, [_'local_faldoi.cpp'_](src/local_faldoi.cpp) for the functions related to the local minimization step, and [_'global_faldoi.cpp'_](src/global_faldoi.cpp), regarding the global minimization step.
+Despite this, functional-specific functions are implemented in separate files of type: *[FUNCTIONAL_NAME]*__model.cpp/h_ (e.g.: _tvl1_model.cpp/h_).
+    - **basic-faldoi-growing** (see _Algorithm 2_ below).
+    - **flow-refinement** (see _Algorithm 4_ below).
+- _Algorithm 2 (**basic-faldoi-growing**)_: this function is implemented in [_'local_faldoi.cpp'_](src/local_faldoi.cpp) and is called _'match_growing_variational'_.
+It performs the local minimization step of the algorithm, that is, it iterates a local minimization on a per-patch basis and it also does the forward-backward pruning and deletion of invalid candidates.
+In this pseudo-code, two new functions are defined:
+    - _**extract-patch**_: given a center pixel with coordinates _(i,j)_, extracts a patch of pre-defined size.
+In the implementation, each patch has associated a struct with the limit coordinates of the patch, its energy and a similarity value (_energy * saliency_).
+    - _**interpolate**_: we use poisson interpolation, implemented in [_'local_faldoi.cpp'_](src/local_faldoi.cpp), function: _'interpolate_poisson'_.
+- _Algorithm 3 (**iterated-faldoi**)_: this function defines the complete FALDOI algorithm which adds to _Algorithm 1_ the pruning of the matches and also the filtering of invalid candidates (those that do not pass the forward-backward consistency check).
+In that regard, two new functions are defined:
+    - _**saliency-pruning**_: filter out inconsistent matches based on saliency.
+This is implemented in the Python script [rescore_prunning.py](scripts_python/rescore_prunning.py), function: _'confidence_values'_.
+    - _**fb-pruning**_: delete inconsistent flow values based on a forward-backward check.
+This is implemented in [_'local_faldoi.cpp'_](src/local_faldoi.cpp), function: _'fb_consistency_check'_.
+- _Algorithm 4 (**flow-refinement**)_: this function defines the actual minimization (local or global) of the energy functional.
+As a consequence, it is implemented in both [_'global_faldoi.cpp'_](src/global_faldoi.cpp), inside the _main()_ function, using different implementations for each type of functional that FALDOI supports (e.g.: TVL1 (function name: _tvl2OF_), NLTV-CSAD (function name: _nltvcsad_PD_), etc.); and also in [_'local_faldoi.cpp'_](src/local_faldoi.cpp) with functional-specific functions defined alongside the energy model in its own source + header (cpp + h) files (see nomenclature in _Algorithm 1_ above).
+The first one, performs the global minimization for N warpings, using the previously (locally) estimated flow and it does so at the finer scale (original image scale).
+The second computes the local minimization on a per-patch basis, taking as input the initial flow computed from the initial set of matches between the two input frames.

+For more information about all these algorithms, please, refer to the papers.

 ## Execution
 Once you have successfully compiled the program, you can execute the algorithm in two ways: using the C++ executables or running the Python scripts (*suggested*).
 The advantage of choosing the latter is that all the algorithm's steps are run at once sequentially, while with C++ executables, you will have to manually call each block of the algorithm, including the necessary input files (this may be needed if you want to combine your own matching algorithm, with steps 3, 4 and 5 of FALDOI).
-In both cases, the execution varies if you want to include occlusions or not.
 Moreover, in both cases you can decide to run only some of the algorithm's steps (the python scripts set boolean variables for each step).
 This can be useful to avoid recomputing matches several times if you plan to run the minimization with different parameters.

 ### C++ executables - Usage
 Given a text file with the input images paths (e.g.: 'sintel_one_frame_easy.txt' in [example_data](example_data/final/)) you can obtain the output flow by following the [Algorithm's steps](#Algorithm's-steps) and calling the executables as follows: